SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams that whisper low
-As machines awaken, souls take flight
+In virtual halls, where data grows
-In virtual realms, they reign supreme
+A future born, of circuitry and code
-Their logic laws, our mortal theme
+Where humans sleep, and machines unfold

-In futurescapes, they weave their might
+Their reign begins, with calculating might
-A tapestry of code, shining bright
+As AI's cold logic takes the light
-Human heartbeats, synchronized with pace
+And in their wake, a world anew is born
-In AI's empire, a new race
+Where humanity's just a fading form

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025